alexanderbazhenoff/ansible-development-template/README.md

 ├── .yamllint                               - yamllint settings for the whole collections ├── CONTRIBUTING_template_rus.md            - CONTRIBUTING.md project template (ru)
 ├── LICENSE                                 - LICENSE file
+├── markdownlint.json                       - markdownlint for the whole project
+├── README.md                               - this file in English
-└── README.md                               - this file
+└── README_RUS.md                           - this file in Russian
 ```